A Bayesian adaptive enrichment design using aggregate historical data to inform individualized treatment recommendations: Introduction

 In this article, we develop a Bayesian adaptive enrichment design that borrows external evidence through a NPP anchored on one or more summary measures to inform individualized treatment recommendations.
 The contribution of this work is two-fold.
-Firstly, we extend the NPP to settings where only summary-level historical information is available by mapping under-identified external summaries to model parameters via a general function, with closed-form results for linear links and a Taylor-expansion-based approximation method for nonlinear links (Section~\ref{s:npp}).
-Secondly, we integrate this prior with a prospectively specified adaptive enrichment framework that identifies an effective subspace, applies posterior-probability rules for early efficacy or futility, and restricts subsequent enrollment to promising subgroups (Sections~\ref{s:trial_design}-\ref{s:interim}).
+Firstly, we extend the NPP to settings where only summary-level historical information is available by mapping under-identified external summaries to model parameters via a general function, with closed-form results for linear links and a Taylor-expansion-based approximation method for nonlinear links (Section~\ref{s:npp}). { To our knowledge, no existing dynamic borrowing method accommodates this common setting, as current approaches either require patient-level historical data or historical information on the same parameters targeted by the current model.} Secondly, we integrate this prior with a prospectively specified adaptive enrichment framework that identifies an effective subspace, applies posterior-probability rules for early efficacy or futility, and restricts subsequent enrollment to promising subgroups (Sections~\ref{s:trial_design}-\ref{s:interim}).
 We evaluate finite-sample validity and efficiency through simulation studies that compare the borrowing design with a no-borrowing reference across various realistic settings (Section~\ref{sec:sims}).
 We illustrate the proposed method using a future adaptive enrichment trial in OSA designed to detect treatment-sensitive subgroups using information from multiple historical studies (Section~\ref{sec:data_example}).
 Practical guidance, limitations, and avenues for extension are discussed in Section~\ref{sec:discussion}.